kadetXx/adp-dyte-server/README.md

 ### `yarn dev`

-This will open the application in development mode on port 4000.\
+This will start the server in development mode on on port 4000.\
-Open [http://localhost:4000/](http://localhost:4000/) to view it in the browser.

 The server will reload if you make edits.

 ### `yarn build`